Our policies at the

-Through the Great Canadian Shoreline Cleanup, we know that single-use plastic bottles are the some of the most commonly found items littering our shorelines.
+Single-use plastic bottles are the some of the most commonly found items littering our shorelines.
 You can help protect our waterways by bringing a reusable bottle on your next visit, using a refillable cup in our cafés, and topping up at our water stations.

 Youth 13 years and over may enter the facility without an accompanying adult.
 Appropriate ID or other proof of age must be presented.
 Children 12 years and under must be accompanied by a paying adult or guardian aged 13 or over at all times in the galleries and the 4-D Experience.
 The Vancouver Aquarium reserves the right to verify the age and identity of any unaccompanied minor or young guardians.

 In the event that a child under the age 12 or someone with a medical condition or special needs goes missing, we offer a search service to ensure we find your party member safely and efficiently.
 Please alert a staff member or volunteer right away.
 They will accompany you to a designated meeting spot and ensure the search protocol is started.